learn-co-curriculum/react-hooks-redux-combine-reducers/README.md

 # Redux Combine Reducers

-## Objectives
+## Learning Goals

-1. Write action creators and reducers to modify application state
+- Write action creators and reducers to modify application state
-2. Build Redux's `combineReducers()` function
-3. Use the `combineReducers()` function to delegate different pieces of state to each reducer
+- Use the `combineReducers()` function to delegate different pieces of state to each reducer

 ## Introduction